Polyor's stance in disruptive. In all candor herein a number of historical LinkedIn posts heaped pêle-mêle ...

 Read more

 Soil carbon debt?
 Soil carbon deficit?
-Carbon DEBTs as defined by Wuepper et al. 2021 compare present day soil carbon levels to those of pristine soils that may have existed in the past.
+Wuepper et al. 2021 compare present day SOC levels to those of pristine soils in the past.
 Polyor SAS's AgroNum approach to sustainable agriculture & SOM conservation defines soil carbon DEFICITs as the difference between soil carbon levels over time when crop residues returned to the soil are nitrogen sufficient to those when crop residues are deemed deficient in nitrogen.

 Read more

 Polyor SAS is developing an alternative to conventional carbon-credit & carbon-farming approaches to sustainable agriculture.
-A pTEC index ("progrès technique") indicates the amount of supplemental nitrogen allocated to the humification of crop residues into stable SOM.
+A pTEC index ("progrès technique") indicates the amount - the "credit" in sort, of supplemental nitrogen allocated to the humification of crop residues into stable soil organic matter.

 Read more